 In Malaysia, we offered the grant to seven online projects, each comprising partners from Malaysia and the UK.

-ART-I-CULATEART-I-CULATE aims to champion cultural understanding and art-centered digital innovation between ASEAN and the UK by bringing together young aspiring artists from both regions.
+ARTICULATEArtdialogo Asia (MY) × Let's Reinvent (UK)ARTICULATE aims to champion cultural understanding and art-centered digital innovation between ASEAN and the UK by bringing together young aspiring artists from both regions.
 The programme enables participants to access a high-quality series of digital art masterclasses, cultural dialogue and a three month-long cross-cultural collaboration which equips participants to boost their portfolios whilst weaving long-lasting relationships.
-The highlights of ART-I-CULATE are the digital art exhibition and the publication of the artworks collectively showcasing participants’ enhanced artistic and technological know-hows, collaborative synergy and transformative cultural understanding of Southeast Asian and British arts and culture.
+The highlights of ARTICULATE are the digital art exhibition and the publication of the artworks collectively showcasing participants’ enhanced artistic and technological know-hows, collaborative synergy and transformative cultural understanding of Southeast Asian and British arts and culture.

 OBJECTing ShakespeareKL Shakespeare Players (MY) × Leo Sykes Libanio (UK)A series of ten R&D workshops on objects in Shakespeare, exploring how to transform them playfully in Shakespeare productions for non-native English-speaking children.
 These metamorphosing objects are deployed to instigate and provoke engagements, to incite imaginative freedom that begets understanding.
 The transforming objects will clarify, maybe challenge the idea that Shakespeare equals words.